 Conducting regular perception studies is a valuable way to stay in touch with your customer base.

-Based on this a communications plan can be developed, and possible changes made to your construction business strategy.
+Based on this a communications and marketing plan can be developed, and possible changes made to your construction business strategy.

 The benefits of completing a regular customer perception study: